y0n21i/Pathway2PM/README.md

 # Pathway2PM
-This project records what I have learnt for being a Product Manager
+This project records what I have learnt for being a Product Manager.
+This project is a